andela-stuff/cp-defence/README.md

 ## Test Coverage

 ### To Meet Specification
-> * There should be 80% coverage of unit, integration and e2e tests, for both server and client side code.
+> * There should be at least 80% coverage of unit, integration and e2e tests, for both server and client side code.
 > * Test coverage should be hooked up with the continuous integration (CI) for deployment.
 > * The Test Coverage should report to CodeClimate/Coveralls or other coverage reporters.
 > * The necessary badges (TravisCI, CodeClimate, Coveralls) should be visible on the README.